A genuine test for hyperuniformity: Maximum likelihood estimation

-which defines a cone in the $(s,t)$-plane.
-For $(s,t)\in\Theta$, let $\BP_{s,t}$ denote a probability measure that governs the above random variables.
-The associated expectation and variance operator are denoted by $\BE_{s,t}$ and $\BV_{s,t}$, respectively.
-For convenience this notation suppresses the dependence both on $n$ and on $k_1,\ldots,k_n$.
-Our null hypothesis $H_0$ (say) is hyperuniformity, which in view of the asymptotic setting and the constraint imposed by \eqref{skparabola}, is characterized by the subset $\Theta_0:=\{(s,t)\in\Theta:s=0\}$ of $\Theta$.
+which describes a cone in the $(s,t)$-plane.
+For $(s,t)\in\Theta$, let $\BP_{s,t}$ denote the probability measure governing the random variables $X_1,\ldots,X_n$, with corresponding expectation and variance operators $\BE_{s,t}$ and $\BV_{s,t}$, respectively.
+This notation omits the dependence on $n$ and on the specific wave vectors $k_1,\ldots,k_n$ for simplicity.
+We formulate the null hypothesis $H_0$ as the condition of hyperuniformity.
+In light of the asymptotic regime and the constraint from \eqref{skparabola}, this corresponds to the subset $\Theta_0:=\{(s,t)\in\Theta:s=0\}$ of $\Theta$.